-of architects

-have used BIM

-to offer new

-services

-&lt;sup>18 McGraw-Hill Construction, SmartMarket Report: The Business Value of BIM in North America, 2012

-Operate more efficiently

-Some of the earliest adopters of BIM were attracted to the potential efficiency benefits.
-The intelligence of the BIM process made it easier for them to spot-and even avoid-errors and omissions.
+of architects have used BIM to offer new services Ibid Operate more efficiently Some of the earliest adopters of BIM were attracted to the potential efficiency benefits.
+The intelligence of the BIM process made it easier for them to spot- and even avoid-errors and omissions.
 And the fact that changes rippled through the model automatically saved substantial time by eliminating many tedious tasks.
 For architects, these everyday BIM benefits lead to business value, especially for firms that do work on fixed fees.
 Time saved translates directly into enhanced margins, and fewer errors leads to reduced risk and rework.
 Operational pluses rank highly among architects asked about the advantages of BIM, with 57 percent of architects citing reduced errors and omissions as a top benefit of BIM.
 Another 45 percent cite reduced rework as a top benefit, and 68 percent of architects found that BIM helped them reduce time on project activities and delivery.
 As BIM has evolved, the efficiency advantages have only gained momentum.
 Today's interoperable technologies reduce the need to remodel to work with preferred applications.
 And cloud-based services make it even easier and faster to share information across extended project teams.
+14

-&lt;sup>20 McGraw-Hill Construction, SmartMarket Report: The Business Value of BIM in North America, 2012
+&lt;sup>20 McGraw-Hill Construction, SmartMarket Report: The Business Value of BIM in North America, 2012 &lt;sup>21 Ibid Ibid

-Ibid

-&lt;sup>22 Ibid

-Move your small firm to BIM See how BIM can help your firm realize all the business wins discussed in this guide.
+Start your move to BIM See how BIM can help your firm realize all the business wins discussed in this guide.
 Visit the BIM content hub to learn more about transitioning to a process that can help you operate more efficiently, win new business, and deliver higher-quality work.
 Autodesk and the Autodesk logo are registered trademarks or trademarks of Autodesk, Inc., and/or its subsidiaries and/or affiliates in the USA and/or other countries.
 All other brand names, product names, or trademarks belong to their respective holders.
 Autodesk reserves the right to alter product and services offerings, and specifications and pricing at any time without notice, and is not responsible for typographical or graphical errors that may appear in this document.